Long Beach Domestic Violence Defense Lawyer

 Another defense is that there was police misconduct.
 They might have entered your place of residence without a warrant or maybe they didn’t read you your Miranda rights, which detail how you have the right to remain silent.
 There are other ways to defend yourself against these charges, too – but you’ll need to get in touch with a Long Beach domestic violence lawyer to learn more.

-Why Hire a Long Beach Domestic Violence Lawyer?
+Why Hire a Long Beach Domestic Violence Attorney?

-An experienced Long Beach domestic violence lawyer will be able to provide you guidance on your defense as well as determine your best strategy for your case.
+An experienced Long Beach domestic violence lawyer at the Law Office of Robin D. Perry & Associates will be able to provide you guidance on your defense as well as determine your best strategy for your case.
 They will hear you out on what happened and then ask if you have any evidence to back up your side of the story.
 They will also go over every single detail of your arrest and determine whether any misconduct occurred.

 Your lawyer will then tell you what to expect based on the evidence and their prior experience with domestic violence cases.
 You will both come to an agreement on whether or not your lawyer will attempt to negotiate with the prosecutor in a plea deal to get your charges reduced or dropped, or if you’ll take your case to court.
 Usually, a plea deal is a better solution because it’s less risky and you might end up serving less time in prison or jail, paying smaller fines, or not having to do either.
 Your lawyer could work out a deal where you attend domestic violence classes instead, for instance.